oemof/tespy/docs/basics/gas_turbine.rst

 learn how to use the component and set up a simple open cycle gas turbine: It compresses air and burns fuel in the combustion chamber.
 The hot and pressurized flue gas expands in the turbine, which drives the compressor and the generator.
-You will also learn, how to use the fluid compositon as a variable in your simulation.
+You will also learn, how to use the fluid composition as a variable in your simulation.

 Download the full script here: